szwiep/py_SBeLT/THEORY.md

 locally available deposition locations are increasingly distant from the entrainment location.
 Therefore, for travel distance modes close to zero, the closest available deposition location has a high liklihood of diverging from the nearest location associated with the randomly sampled travel distance.

-We overcame this challenge in the most reasonable manner possible by using probability distribution functions which provide for modes displaced from zero, and for which the probability of sampling relatively small values vanishes $\rightarrow$0
+We overcame this challenge by using probability distribution functions which provide for modes displaced from zero, and for which the probability of sampling relatively small values vanishes $\rightarrow$0.